Ugbot/duckdb_piamon/README.md

 > **Disclaimer:** This extension is currently in an experimental state.
 Feel free to try it out, but be aware that things may not work as expected

-# DuckDB extension for Apache Iceberg
+# DuckDB extensions for Lakehouse Formats

+This repository contains DuckDB extensions that add support for lakehouse table formats:

+## Extensions

+### Iceberg Extension (`iceberg.duckdb_extension`)
-This repository contains a DuckDB extension that adds support for [Apache Iceberg](https://iceberg.apache.org/).
-In its current state, the extension offers some basics features that allow listing snapshots and reading specific snapshots of an iceberg tables.
+Provides support for [Apache Iceberg](https://iceberg.apache.org/) tables.
+This extension offers basic features for listing snapshots and reading specific snapshots of Iceberg tables.

+### Paimon Extension (`paimon.duckdb_extension`)
+Provides support for both [Apache Iceberg](https://iceberg.apache.org/) and [Apache Paimon](https://paimon.apache.org/) table formats.
+This extension can automatically detect and handle both formats based on the table structure.

 ## Documentation